oracle/graal/docs/reference-manual/native-image/BuildOptions.md

 Native Image provides an informative [build output](BuildOutput.md) including various statistics during the build process.
 The build output in a JSON-based, machine-readable format can be requested using the `-H:BuildOutputJSONFile` option, and later processed by a monitoring tool.
 The JSON files validate against the JSON schema defined in [build-output-schema-v0.9.3.json](https://github.com/oracle/graal/blob/master/docs/reference-manual/native-image/assets/build-output-schema-v0.9.3.json).
-A comprehensive report with additional information can be requested using the `-H:+BuildReport` option.
+A comprehensive report with additional information can be requested using the `--emit build-report` option.

-> Note: The `-H:+BuildReport` option is not available in GraalVM Community Edition.
+> Note: The `--emit build-report` option is not available in GraalVM Community Edition.

 ### Graph Dumping